mikeAdamss/platform/README.md

 - spikes and light deployments (example: The Solar System of Stats)
 - (possibly) data pipelines, Jenkins etc.

-These more light weight single use provision+orchestration stacks can also be defined within this repo (e.g`./data-pipelines`).
+These more light weight single use provision+orchestration stacks can also be defined within this repo via addng an appropriate sub directory (e.g`./data-pipelines`) with the approriate infrastructure code therein (see following information on stack).

 **TODO: an example of this**.